rahnoff/DevOps/script_first/README.txt

 whois - determine which organisation owns the range of IP addresses

--F':' option in awk means field separator, in this case colon, /^Organisation/ - print the line which starts with Organisation word {print $2} - print the second part after colon
+-F':' option in awk means field separator, in this case colon, /^Organization/ - print the line which starts with Organization word {print $2} - print the second part after colon